 Note: With multiple Microsoft Active Directory forests, the Oracle Application Server Single Sign-On server's logical host name must belong to one of the Microsoft Active Directory domains.
 For example, assume you have two Microsoft Active Directory forests and each forest contains a single domain.
 The domain in the first forest is named engineering.mycompany.com and the domain in the second forest is named finance.mycompany.com.
-The Oracle Application Server Single Sign-On server's logical host name must reside in either the engineering.mycompany.com or the finance.mycompany.com domain.
+The Oracle Application Server Single Sign-On server's logical host name must reside in either the engineering.mycompany.com or the finance.mycompany.com or the finance.mycompany.com or the finance.mycompany.com domain.